nsejim/odoo-development-training/README.md

 Inside your working directory (~/Documents/Training/Odoo) and using your terminal,
 - Clone the branch v16 of the remote training repo  `git clone`
+- Change directory into directory docker_deployment `cd docker_deployment`
-- Rename ".env.example" to ".env"   `mv .env.example .env`
+- Rename ".env.example" to ".env" with the command  `mv .env.example .env`
 - Launch a containerised odoo server   `docker-compose up -d`

 Now your Odoo instance should be running at the url http://localhost:10016.
 You will have to define a super admin Odoo password.

-Additional commands to manage the odoo server
+Additional interesting commands
 - To stop the odoo server `docker-compose down`
 - To restart a running server `docker-compose restart`
+- To list running containers `docker-compose ps`

 ## CONFIGURE GIT IN THE CUSTOM MODULES DIRECTORY